hyperledger/aries-acapy-controllers/AliceFaberAcmeDemo/README.md

 ### Running With Docker

 This will be the easiest setup option.
-Please see the [Docker Web Demo](./README_web.md) documentation for instructions.

 ### Running Locally